Sweet Protection Switcher MIPS Review

 Style

 The Switcher MIPS definitely gets some style points.
-It comes in many color options, so there should be something that suits everybody's taste.
-The helmet does look a bit similar to a combat helmet, and the rubber design on the outside of the ear pads add to this effect.
+It comes in many color options, so there is something that suits everybody's taste.
+The helmet looks somewhat similar to a combat helmet, and the rubber design on the ear pads adds to this effect.
 It's definitely hip.

 If you're looking for a helmet with extreme venting capabilities, the Switcher MIPS is a great choice.
-Whether you're going uphill or downhill, this helmet will always keep your head at the perfect temperature.
+Whether you're going uphill or downhill, this helmet will always keep your head at the perfect temperature while skiing or riding.
+It scores slightly lower in the weight metric, and it is not as comfortable as some other helmets.
+Still, if you want ultimate temperature control without having to add and peel layers throughout the day, then this helmet is a perfect choice.